- Sarah to the rescue

 - It gets better

 - Joyce refuses and rebukes her parents for their hypocrisy.
+Bonus points for it being based in her Christianity, rather than in defiance of it.

 Joyce: Jesus says to love your neighbor as yourself.
 Luke 10:27.
 That's everyone.
 Not just people we like.
 Not everyone except the Samaritans.
 Everyone.
 And so I will not act likeŚlike a jerk to my best friend and her family.
 Anyway, that's what the Son of God says.
 He is my higher authority, my moral foundation.
 Not you.